eqlabs/aztec-memorygame/README.md

 ## Project

+The project is a memory card puzzle game utilizing Aztec network's Zero Knowledge properties.

 ### MVP example puzzle
-Create a 2 times 2 memory card puzzle with numbers instead of pictures.
+Create a 2 times 2 memory puzzle with numbers instead of pictures.
 The board is visible but the items are hidden.
 The player can choose two cards to reveal - if they are the same, they are left revealed.
 A fresh puzzle looks like this:

 ```
 0 0